preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-drafts/index.rst

 Recycle bin for drafts
 **************************
-In Omnnia 7.0 and later there's a recycle bin available to deleted drafts.
+In Omnia 7.0 and later there's a recycle bin available for deleted drafts.
 You delete a draft document the same way as before.
 Deleted drafts are than available in the recycle bin:

 .. image:: documents-recycle-bin.png